Iyosiprograming/Iyosiprograming/README.md

 - 🎯 **Freelance opportunities** that challenge my skills
 - 💡 **Startup ideas** that solve real problems

----

-*"From Addis Ababa to the world - building digital solutions that make a difference."*

----

 ⭐ *From [Iyosiyas Simon](https://github.com/iyosiyas)*